hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 path behavior:

-- if requested paths start with the `DOCUMENT_ROOT` FastCGI parameter, it is is removed from the start of the path
+- if requested paths start with the `DOCUMENT_ROOT` FastCGI parameter, it is removed from the start of the path
 - after transformation, the path is interpreted relative to the root of the built repository - e.g. if `foo/index.hack` is in the repository, a request for `foo/index.hack` will work even if HHVM's working directory or source root is in `foo/`, or somewhere entirely different.
+- the `doc_root`/`hhvm.server.source_root` does affect file
+  operations, including reading or serving content from the static file cache.

 ### NGINX